BrowserStackCE/browserstack-examples-nightwatchjs/README.md

 ### [Web application hosted on internal environment] Run the entire test suite in parallel on multiple BrowserStack browser using BrowserStackLocal

 In this section, we will run the test cases to test the internally hosted website in parallel on multiple browsers on Browserstack.
-Refer to the `<browser/device>_local` object in `caps/browserstack.json` file to change test capabilities for this configuration.

 -   How to run the test?